MicrosoftDocs/powerbi-docs/articles/powerbi-service-pin-a-tile-to-a-dashboard-from-excel.md

    ms.topic="article"
    ms.tgt_pltfrm="NA"
    ms.workload="powerbi"
-   ms.date="02/16/2016"
+   ms.date="05/23/2016"
    ms.author="mihart"/>

 # Pin a tile to a Power BI dashboard from Excel

 ## Pin a range from an Excel workbook to a dashboard

-﻿One way to add a new [dashboard tile](powerbi-service-dashboard-tiles.md) is from within an Excel workbook.
+One way to add a new [dashboard tile](powerbi-service-dashboard-tiles.md) is from within an Excel workbook.
 Ranges can be pinned from Excel workbooks that have been saved in your OneDrive for Business or another group-shared document library.
 The ranges can contain data, charts, tables, PivotTables, PivotCharts, and other Excel parts.

 >**NOTE**:  You can view, but not pin, tiles from workbooks that have been shared with you.